uboot/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Dropout		|						|
 | Fully connected	| outputs 84x43    				|

-#### 4. Training
+#### 3. Model Training

 The code for training the model is located in the eigth and ninth cell of the ipython notebook.

+I used the provided data for training (train.p) and validation (validation.p).
+The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+With this data I developed and optimized the model and the training the parameter such that the accuracy of the model for the validation was above 93%.
+After computation of the final model (lenet) I evaluated it using the provided training data (test.p).

 To train the model, I used an Adam gradient descent optimizer with a learning rate of 0.0005.
 For a given epoch I shuffled the training data and divided it into batches of size 128.
 Each batch was used to run step of the gradient descent optimizer.
 This process was run over 100 epochs.
 The dropout rate during the training process was set to 0.6 for both dropout layers.

-#### 5. Finding the solution
+#### 4. Solution Approach

 Because traffic signs after the preprocessing have a certain similarity to graphical data (such as the handwritten digits) I started from the LeNet architecture.
 Originally I chose a training rate 0.001 and 10 epochs.
 From there I first increased the number of epochs and observed a stagnating validation accuracy after some epochs.
 Next, I iteratively decreased the training rate.
 At some point during this process I added the dropout layers after the fully connected layers to reduce overfitting.
 This lead to a satisfying validation accuracy.
 I tried to move the dropout layers to the convolutional layers of the LeNet architecture but the results were better with the orignal approach.